CompCogNeuro/sims/ch2/neuron/README.md

 * Note: If you want to see the precise numbers for the values in the graph, click on the `TstCycLog`.
 Be sure to press `UpdtView` if you run again, to update to current results.
 You don't need these yet but may want to look at them anyway -- the precise numbers you need here are for the `GbarE` parameter, but it might be useful to see the underlying Vm values.

-> **Question 2.4 (advanced):** Using the equation for the equilibrium membrane potential from the Neuron chapter, compute the exact value of excitatory input required to just reach threshold, showing your math (note that: Gl is a constant = .3; Ge is 1 when the input is on; inhibition is not present here and can be ignored) -- this should agree with your empirically determined value.
+> **Question 2.4 (advanced):** Using one of the equations for the equilibrium membrane potential from the Neuron chapter, compute the exact value of excitatory input conductance required to keep Vm in equilibrium at the spiking threshold.
+Show your math.
+This means rearranging the equation to have excitatory conductance on one side, then substituting in known values. (note that: Gl is a constant = .3; Ge is 1 when the input is on; inhibition is not present here and can be ignored) -- this should agree with your empirically determined value.

 ## Leak